The Crew (video game): Stop Killing Games initiative

 On the week of the server shutdown, Ross Scott — a YouTuber who created the machinima series Freeman's Mind, expressed opposition to video game shutdowns like The Crews in videos uploaded to his YouTube channel since 2015 and had released a video about the game in 2018 noting the game would be shut down in the future due to its online only nature — launched an initiative called "Stop Killing Games" to encourage players to file a complaint with France's General Directorate of Competition, Consumption & Repression of Frauds (DGCCRF) to act on video game shutdowns, including that of The Crew.
 In July 2024, Scott's initiative became an active ballot within the European Citizens' Initiative, requiring 1 million signatures for the European Union to consider passing relevant legislation.
-Within several weeks, the petition had accrued over 200,000 signatures.
+Within several weeks the petition had accrued over 200,000 signatures, and by February 2026 reached more than 1.3 million when it was presented to the European Commission.

-Lawsuit
+In response, the European Commission concluded that it could not impose a legal obligation to keep games playable after they stop being provided commercially.
+Instead, they pledged by the end of the year to begin discussions between the industry and consumer representatives about potential industry code of conduct for 'end of life' management, and to raise awareness about relevant consumer rights.

+Lawsuits

 On November 4, 2024, two Californians—Matthew Cassell and Alan Liu, who respectively purchased physical copies of the game from GameStop stores in early 2020 and November 2018—filed a class action lawsuit against Ubisoft in the United States District Court for the Eastern District of California.
 Cassell and Liu accused the company of misleading players into believing that their purchases of the game were permanent instead of buying limited licenses and for "falsely represent[ing]" that the physical copies contained the game's files instead of simply a key to unlock the DRM for the game.
 In the filed complaint, the two compared the shutdown of the game's servers to a person purchasing a pinball machine and placing it in their home, only to find it years later having suddenly been stripped of its parts, including "paddles" (flippers), the pinball, bumpers, and "the monitor that proudly displayed your unassailable high score", by the pinball machine's own manufacturer, rendering it unplayable.

 Ubisoft, in its motion to dismiss the case, emphasized that there was no "unfettered ownership rights in the game" implied when a user purchased the game, and that the shutdown followed a notification period, following terms that were published on the game's retail box and in its digital EULA.

+In June 2025, the lawsuit was dismissed without prejudice after the plaintiffs voluntarily withdrew.

+In March 2026, French consumer group UFC-Que Choisir announced it had filed a lawsuit against Ubisoft over the games' shutdown, alleging that Ubisoft had misled consumers about their purchase and used abusive contractual clauses to remove players of ownership rights.
+The lawsuit is backed by the Stop Killing Games initiative.